9 Posture Correctors That Back Experts Recommend

 If you’re experiencing extreme pain, it’s best to consult with a medical professional to discuss your options.
 But if you’re just starting to notice that your posture is suffering and you want to get it in check, consider a posture corrector.
 These are wearable devices that provide support and correct spine alignment so that you can improve your posture.

 How do posture correctors work?
 “Some work as a brace, while others give feedback so that you can correct yourself,” says Cameron Yuen, a physical therapist at Bespoke Treatments Physical Therapy in New York City.
 “They all work to bring you to the ideal posture archetypal position, which isn’t exactly correct, but better than the non-ergonomic alternative.”
+(This is what it’s like to use a back posture corrector.)

 Interested in giving one a try?
 Here are some posture correctors that can help alleviate back pain and correctly align your spine.